PATHWAYS TO ADULT SUCCESS

 How to Develop Collaborations/Partnerships

-How to Use EWS Systems
+How to Use Early Warning & Student Success Systems

-Transition from a graduation-focused EWS to a focus on postsecondary success means taking a longer view of the mission of preK-12 schooling, so that the goal is not simply for students to acquire a high school diploma, but rather to complete high school well prepared to succeed in viable postsecondary education or career plans that will lead to adult success.
+Transition from a graduation-focused EWS to a focus on postsecondary success means taking a longer view of the mission of PreK-12 schooling, so that the goal is not simply for students to acquire a high school diploma, but rather to complete high school well prepared to succeed in viable postsecondary education or career plans that will lead to adult success.

 How to Work with Data Systems

-A PAS data system will need access to data from multiple data systems like K-12 data systems, postsecondary data systems, department of labor data systems, and other local, state, and federal data systems that contain student information that can be used to support student success.
+A PAS data system will need access to data from multiple data systems including K-12 data systems, postsecondary data systems, department of labor data systems, and other local, state, and federal data systems that contain student information that can be used to support student success.

 impact